nextgencreators/next-gen/user/pages/02.about/about.md

 contact_email: info@nextgencreators.com
 contact_number: 876-451-3421
 about-text: "Next Gen Creators is a nonprofit organization started in 2015 to help provide a platform from aspiring and existing developers in the Caribbean to showcase their skills and create solutions to the world’s biggest problems.\r\n\r\nThe organization eventually evolved to help young entrepreneurs and techies across the Caribbean and Latin America to innovate, collaborate and learn through a series of specially curated events and programs. \r\n\r\nNext Gen Creators is the organizer of Coders Of The Caribbean, Converge Summit and pitch partners for the Diamond Challenge in Jamaica."
-about_img:
-    user/themes/next-gen/images/about/about_header.JPG:
-        name: about_header.JPG
-        type: image/jpeg
-        size: 5818652
-        path: user/themes/next-gen/images/about/about_header.JPG
 ---